diaa/apg-workshop/_entries/03-02 roles-permissions.md

 ```

 Granting roles
-As user Graham try to DELETE all records from table answers.
+As user Graham try to DELETE all records from table answers:

 ```sh
 quiz=> DELETE FROM answers ;
 ERROR:  permission denied for table answers
 ```

-As adminuser copy all privileges from user eric to user graham.
+As adminuser copy all privileges from user eric to user graham:

 ```sh
 quiz=> \c